TOP

 Off Winedoctor

 Over the years I have taken on other wine reviewing roles where the arrangements might be different to those outlined above.
-I provide what detail I can on these here.
+In recent years, however, I have drawn these activities to a close, principally because of lack of time.